Royal Library of the Netherlands: Special exhibitions

-On the occasion of the bicentenary of the library in 1998, the exhibition Het worderbaarlijke alfabet (The Miraculous Alphabet) was organized in the Nieuwe Kerk, Amsterdam and three books and a special 80 cent stamp were issued.
+On the occasion of the bicentenary of the library in 1998, the exhibition Het worderbaarlijke alfabet ('The Miraculous Alphabet') was organised in the Nieuwe Kerk, Amsterdam and three books and a special 80 cent stamp were issued.
 In 2002, the next major exhibition Wonderland, from Pietje Bell to Harry Potter, especially for children, was held in the Kunsthal in Rotterdam, in which a selection was made from its collection of 125,000 children's books.
 Thanks to support from the VSB Cultural Fund, which took care of the transport of more than 40,000 school children between 8 and 12 years old from all over the Netherlands, this was a great success.
-When a new storeroom extension of the KB complex was taken into use in 2006, the exhibition Magazine! was organized.
+When a new storeroom extension of the KB complex was taken into use in 2006, the exhibition Magazine! was organised.
 This was set up as a three-dimensional magazine in which the visitor literally walks around.